Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Introduction

 \subsection{Motivation and contributions}

+No prior studies have explored ML techniques tailored explicitly for multiple-input multiple-output (MIMO) \bbc systems, involving a multi-antenna CE and a multi-antenna reader interacting with multiple tags (Fig.~\ref{fig_system_fig}).
+Importantly, our advanced DRL paradigm is also adaptable to other configurations, i.e., ambient and monostatic, offering a generalized framework that builds upon previous research \cite{Anh2019, Anh2021, Zhang2019, Liu2021}.
+Therefore, this research represents a pioneering study introducing DRL-based resource allocation methods specifically designed to optimize MIMO \bbc networks.

-With IoT networks expanding and 6G wireless technology emerging, there is a pressing need for optimized BiBC systems.
-Traditional methods falter in handling BiBC's complex and dynamic state and action spaces, plus ensuring the quality of service (QoS) for tags while maximizing long-term throughput is a significant challenge.
-Motivated by the challenges of BiBc systems, we introduce a novel approach that harnesses DRL for optimizing BiBC systems.
-The key contributions of this paper can be summarized as follows: \begin{itemize} \item We concentrate on maximizing the long-term average BiBC throughput while satisfying the QoS requirements of the tags.
-To that end, we develop the joint design of the transmit/received beamformers at the CE/reader and the reflection coefficient of the tag.
+With IoT networks expanding and 6G wireless technology emerging, there is a pressing need for optimized \bbc systems.
+Traditional methods falter in handling \bbc's complex and dynamic state and action spaces.
+Also, ensuring the quality of service (QoS) for tags while maximizing long-term throughput is a significant challenge.
+This optimization problem is non-convex due to multi-tag interference, and its optimal solution is not amenable to widely available convex optimization tools.
+To address this, we develop two algorithms based on cutting-edge DRL techniques, i.e., DDPG and SAC, to offer a practical solution without relying on complex mathematical models or numerical optimization methods.
+The key contributions of this paper can be summarized as follows:

+\begin{itemize} \item This paper represents the initial effort to develop a framework that integrates advanced DRL techniques, i.e., DDPG and SAC, into the optimal design of \bbc systems to tackle high-dimensional optimization challenges.

+\item The focus is on maximizing the tag sum rate while satisfying the EH requirements of the tags.
+The CE transmit beamforming, tag reflection coefficients, and reader reception combiners are optimized to achieve this.

-\item We capitalize on the most recent DRL advancements and put forward two cutting-edge algorithms — \textit{DDPG} and \textit{SAC}.
-Compared to traditional methods, the proposed methods can intuitively explore and decipher the optimization problem through trial-and-error interactions with the environment.
-This unique approach accommodates continuous state and action spaces, conferring substantial advantages over conventional methods.
+\item Capitalizing on DDPG and SAC, we proposed two new algorithms, namely refined-DDPG for MIMO \bbc (RDMB) and refined-SAC for MIMO \bbc (RSMB).
+Compared to the existing methods, our algorithms can intuitively explore and decipher the optimization problem through trial-and-error interactions with the environment.
+Also, they accommodate continuous state and action spaces, conferring substantial advantages over the conventional methods.

+\item As previously mentioned, the AO technique optimizes the transmit beamforming, reflection coefficient, and reception combiners separately, as shown in \cite{Sacarelo2021, Jia2022, Zhao2024, Diluka2024, Rezaei2024, Galappaththige2023}.
+In contrast, the proposed RDMB and RSMB algorithms jointly optimize these variables while progressively maximizing the sum rate by observing the reward and iteratively adjusting the algorithm parameters.
+However, given the ubiquity of the AO approach, we implement an AO-based benchmark for extensive comparison.

+\item The RDMB and RSMB algorithms feature a standard formulation and low implementation complexity, requiring no explicit model of the wireless environment or specific mathematical formulations.
+This makes it easily scalable to various system settings.
+Unlike DL-based algorithms that depend on sample labels derived from mathematically formulated algorithms, these algorithms can independently learn about and adapt to the environment.